A Canadian man has been sentenced to life in prison for his part is attempting to sell ecstasy in Makati, Manila.

 34-year-old Jeremy Eaton was arrested in June along with Australian Damian Berg.
 Under the ‘swift prosecution’ terms of President Duterte’s war on drugs, the foreigner is one of the first ever to be arrested and sentenced in such a quick manner in the Philippines.

 Eaton was also ordered by the court to pay a 500,000 peso fine.
-Drug cases in the past took as long as three years to resolve, longer if the drug pusher was able delay sentencing.
+Drug cases in the past took as long as three years to resolve, longer if the drug suspect was able delay sentencing.

 Enrico Rigor, legal head of the the police’s anti-illegal drugs group said: “The judiciary has expedited the prosecution of drug cases, and police are now more active, so drug cases are really resolved quickly.”
 Eaton’s case took just three months from arrest to conviction.

-Eaton told reporters he was innocent when arrested, saying: “I walked into the building, I was jumped from behind, told I’m arrested.
+Eaton told reporters that he was innocent when arrested, saying: “I walked into the building, I was jumped from behind, told I’m arrested.
 I was searched, I had nothing on my body.
 I never had anything.
 I think I was just in the wrong place at the wrong time.”